Ea Energy Analyses has been engaged in Chinese energy sector analyses since 2009. Focus has been on wind power integration and energy system modelling

 Ea Energy Analyses is contributing to the NORAD sponsored programme “Power Market Reform Technical Cooperation with China”.
 Ea is part of a team that provides technical assistance and..

 National level grid planners in China and in Europe (ENTSO-E) have similar tasks in developing coordinated grid planning across a very large system, consisting of sub-systems.
 The overall objective of the project..

-Boosting Renewable Energy as a part of China’s energy revolution is a strategic research project – a five-year program – sponsored by the Children’s Investment Fund Foundation (CIFF)...
+Boosting Renewable Energy as a part of China’s energy revolution was a strategic research project – a five-year program – sponsored by the Children’s Investment Fund Foundation (CIFF)...